|

 with wall reliefs unequalled anywhere else in Egypt.
 The pictures

 appear alive and even as though they are moving.
-We also visit the Northern Palace,

 one of the Boundary Stele (a marker